Satellite Ops

 We also have a camera mounted to the club tower with a view of the satellite system...so we can inspect and monitor operation (camera has full movement and optical zoom)

-As of 15Dec23 it is fully operational, but have not yet run cabling to polarity switches. (we wanted the big parts working first)
+15Dec23 Update - basic system is fully operational, but have not yet run cabling to polarity switches. (we wanted the big parts working first)